softworkz/embyuserwiki/Live-TV.md

 The Live TV feature allows you to stream live television and manage your DVR within Emby Apps.
 Live TV is setup in two steps:

-* Configure your tuner devices
+* Configure your TV Tuner
-* Add a TV Guide data source
+* Add a TV Guide Data Source

 ## Configure Your TV Tuner